prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Lastly, using the right power supply is crucial.
 If your mining rig is not provided sufficient power, it will short out.

+## Is Mining The Right Choice for You?

+Mining may sound like a great idea.
+Just get a mining GPU, and let the profits roll in.

+Right?

+Not necessarily.

+There are huge mining warehouses in countries with extremely low electricity cost.
+These warehouses have thousands of mining GPUs, and cost hundreds of thousands if not millions of dollars.

+On such a huge scale, mining is extremely profitable and the investors are making lots of money.
+However, when mining with one or two GPUs in your house, you might not see a great return on your investment, if anything at all.

+Mining still has its benefits.
+Some miners are doing so as a hobby that pays them something in return.
+However, unless you're doing it on a large scale, you probably won't see much profit.
+If you just want cryptcurrency, we recommend you [buy them.](https://www.coinbase.com/join/5967ac4be42b2d0260de144b)

+##